-Airocide PPTTm contains the same NASA-developed AirocideTm Air Quality-ImprovementTM technology that is used in a variety of Airocide product lines.
+Airocide PPTTm contains the same Developed for Nasa AirocideTm Air Quality-ImprovementTM technology that is used in a variety of Airocide product lines.
 In addition to serving the perishable preservation and food safety industry, the Airocide technology is has been developed to kill/remove/eliminate airborne pathogenic and nonpathogenic microorganisms in vegetative and spore states (bacteria, mold & fungi, viruses and dust mites), allergens, odors and harmful volatile organic compounds (VOC’s ) in air in a variety of commercial, government, and residential market applications including the medical healthcare industry (Airocide is listed as an FDA Class II Medical Device).

 A clinical study of the Airocide PPT airborne pathogen killing technology was conducted in the tomato cooler of a large produce wholesale company.
 The data supports the hypothesis that airborne mold and bacteria levels would be lowered after 24 hours, and lowered further after 48 hours, of continuous operation of the Airocide PPT system.
 The results show airborne mold reduction inside the cooler of 54% in 24 hours and 62% in 48 hours.
 Airborne bacteria in the same cooler decreased 75% in 24 hours and 100% in 48 hours.